IMPORTANT INFORMATION FOR APPLICANTS:

 - Payment Request:

-- Rent requested is within following period: March 1 – one-month advance
+- Rent requested is within following period: March 1 – to current month + one-month advance

 - Does not include months already covered by another rental/eviction assistance program

 - Landlord agrees to Eviction Payment Plan with renter, which includes:

 - Waiving late fees or interest payments on late rent;

 - Commitment not to further pursue eviction during period covered;